5Stygian/Rougelite/README.md

 - Use snake case and ALLCAPS when naming variables
     - If the variable is an asset, use lowercase
 - Feel free to credit yourself in your code.
 It's your code after all
+- When creating an asset that needs a big title (like on the menu screen), use the slant font from the ASCII text generator linked below

 ## To Do List